Finite-size correlation behavior near a critical point: a simple metric for monitoring the state of a neural network

 We run simulations for several values of the control parameter $T$ which previous results \cite{BoxScaling} indicate produces subcritical (for very high values of $T$), supercritical (for very low values of $T$) or critical dynamics.
 To accumulate enough statistics, we run 20 numerical simulations (lasting $10^5$ time steps, discarding the initial 5000 time steps).
-For each simulation we constructed a network with the same average parameters $k$ and $\pi$ (i.e., they are stochastic realizations).
-To mimic experimentally relevant situations, we record the dynamics of the neurons within a square window of $W \times W$ neurons (with $W\leq L$), see Fig. \ref{F1}-a.
+For each simulation we constructed a different network with the same parameters $k$ and $\pi$ (i.e., the networks are stochastic realizations {each with different randomly chosen rewired connections and connection weights}).
+To mimic experimentally relevant situations, we record the dynamics of the neurons within a square window size of $W \times W$ neurons (with $W\leq L$), see Fig. \ref{Fig1}a.

-\emph{Metric based on the avalanche's size distribution}- The standard procedure for avalanche analysis \cite{BeggsYPlenz} focuses in the estimation of the distribution of avalanche size and duration.
+\emph{Metric based on the avalanche's size distribution}- The standard procedure for avalanche analysis \cite{BeggsYPlenz} focuses on the estimation of the distribution of avalanche size and duration.
 For that, the total activity of the neurons inside a given (spatial) window is computed as a function of time, $A(t)=\sum_{i \in W\times W} \delta_{S_i(t),1}$ ($S_i(t)=1$ if neuron $i$ is spiking at time $t$).
-Notice that in the standard procedure it is usual to group the activity on time bins approximately equal to the average of one inter-spike-interval.
+Notice that in the standard procedure it is usual to group the activity on time bins approximately equal to the average of all inter-spike-intervals.
 The coarse grain scale of the model considered here (i.e., only three discrete states) determines that we must compute $A(t)$ for each time unit, as mentioned above.
-Also, since for the conditions or our case $A(t)$ very rarely becomes zero, following \cite{AvaThreshold}, we need to define a non-zero avalanche threshold $c$.
-Avalanche size is defined then as the total activity above $c$ between two consecutive zeros of $A(t)-c$, see Fig. \ref{F1}-b.
-At criticality, avalanche size distribution, $P(s)$, where ($s$ is the avalanche size), is expected to have a power law distribution, $P(s) \propto s^{-\tau}$, where, in the mean field directed percolation universality class, $\tau=3/2$ \cite{BeggsYPlenz,Zapperi}.
+Also, since for the conditions in our case $A(t)$ very rarely becomes zero, following \cite{AvaThreshold}, we need to define a non-zero avalanche threshold $c$.
+Avalanche size {$s$} is defined then as the total activity above $c$ between two consecutive zeros of $A(t)-c$ {(i.e., $s= \sum_{t}[A(t)-c]$, where the sum is performed over the avalanche duration)}, see Fig. \ref{Fig1}b.
+At criticality, avalanche size distribution, $P(s)$, is expected to have a power law distribution, $P(s) \propto s^{-\tau}$, where, in the mean field directed percolation universality class, $\tau=3/2$ \cite{BeggsYPlenz,Zapperi}.
 The value of $c$ is chosen to maximize the number of avalanches for each value of $T$ and $W$.